tomazcuber/android-github-search-api/README.md

 - Model-View-ViewModel architecture
 - Local request data persistence with Room database
 - Dependency Injection using Hilt
+- Usage of RecyclerViews for showing variable data
+- Image exhibition with Glide

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.